ballerina-platform/ballerina-dev-website/learn/get-started/get-started-with-ballerina.md

 >**Info:** To learn more about the language, see [Language basics](/learn/language-basics/).

-## Run the project
+## Run the package

-Run `bal run` in your terminal to run this project.
+Run `bal run` in your terminal to run this package.

 ```bash
 $ bal run